Performance and systematic uncertainties of CTA-North in conditions of reduced atmospheric transmission: Summary and conclusions

 The reconstruction of direction is well managed even in the presence of low and very opaque clouds, as the deviations from the shower axis are small.
-Angular resolution is increased by 20\% and 30\% for subarray of, respectively, 4 LSTs and 15 MSTs.
-Even though the angular resolution is improved for CTA-N compared to individual subarrays, a drop in the direction estimator performance is still around 10\%.
+Angular resolution is worse by 20\% and 30\% for subarray of, respectively, 4 LSTs and 15 MSTs.
+Even though the angular resolution is improved for CTA-N compared to individual subarrays, the relative difference in the angular resolution is still around 10\%.

 To summarize the influence of different optical depths and altitudes on the sensitivity of Cherenkov telescopes, a simple semi-analytical model of sensitivity degradation has been introduced.
 Provided model is consistent with Monte Carlo simulations within an accuracy of $\lesssim10\%$, except in the case of very low clouds (3 km a.g.l.), where the model is not able to reproduce the slight gain of the performance with decreasing height of the cloud.